 Because Phoenix and Tucson are major resort destinations, both have numerous car-rental agencies.
 Rental rates in Tucson can be a bit lower than in Phoenix, and you’ll save even more there on taxes and surcharges—in Phoenix, taxes and surcharges add more than 50% to rental car costs if you rent at the airport; in Tucson you'll probably pay $5 to $10 less per day.
 You can also often save money by renting at a non-airport location, which might be a smart option if, say, your resort will shuttle you from the airport.

 If you’re not a car-rental pro, try www.autoslash.com, which applies discounts from various institutions to your bill, or www.priceline.com, which I've always found reliable.

 In Arizona, a right turn on a red light is permitted after a complete stop.
 Seat belts are required for the driver and for all passengers.
-Children 4 and under, or who weigh 40 pounds or less, must be in a child’s car seat.
-General speed limits are 25 to 35 mph in towns and cities, 15 mph in school zones, and 55 to 65 mph on two-lane highways.
-On rural interstate highways, the speed limit ranges from 65 to 75 mph.
+Children 4 and under must be in a child’s car seat, and ages 5 to 7 have to be in a booster seat.
+General speed limits are 25 to 40 mph in towns and cities, 15 mph in school zones, and 55 and 65 mph on highways in cities.
+On rural interstate highways, the speed limit can be as high as 75 mph.

-Always be sure to keep your gas tank topped off.
+If you’re heading out of a city, keep your gas tank topped off.
 In many parts of the state, it’s not unusual to drive 60 miles without seeing a gas station.
-Note: A breakdown in the desert can be more than just an inconvenience -- it can be dangerous.
+Note: Temps can reach 100 degrees as early as March and as late as October.
 Always carry drinking water with you while driving through the desert, and if you plan to head off on back roads, carry extra water for the car’s radiator as well.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.